kyma-project/test-infra/docs/prow/production-cluster-configuration.md

    - Check if the Deck is accessible from outside of the cluster:
      `kubectl get ingress tls-ing`
    - Copy the address of the `tls-ing` Ingress and open it in a browser to display the Prow status on the dashboard.

-7. Prepare workload cluster

-    ```bash
-      export CLUSTER_NAME=kyma-prow-workload
-      export ZONE=europe-west3-a
-      export PROJECT=sap-kyma-prow

-      ### In GKE get KUBECONFIG for cluster kyma-prow-workload
-      gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE --project=$PROJECT

-      ./set-up-workload-cluster.sh
-    ```

-    This script performs the following steps:
-    - Create a ClusterRoleBinding used to give access to Prow cluster to run/monitor jobs in the workload cluster
-    - Create secrets in k8s cluster by fetching from GCP bucket

 ## Configure Prow